jlokimlin/array_passing_performance/README.md

 # **array\_passing\_performance**

-This project times the impact of various types of arrays and concludes that passing assumed shape dummy arguments with the **CONTIGUOUS** attribute is absolutely crucial for performance.
+This project times the impact of various types of arrays and concludes that passing assumed shape dummy arguments with the **CONTIGUOUS** attribute is crucial for performance.

 -----------------------------------------------------------------------------